Piyawanno/DOMObject/README.md

 STEP is framework independent.
 You can apply STEP also without DOMObject library.
 See example for implementation with STEP in a practical way.

-Unlike popular Web-UI frameworks nowaday (2022), STEP is data centric way of thinking with separation of duty so called cohision and not UI centric and everything at one place.
-It is like, we move from PHP spaghetti code (PHP volk, I am sorry for that.) to MVC framework.
+Unlike popular Web-UI frameworks nowadays (2022), STEP is data centric way of thinking with separation of duty so called cohesion and not UI centric and everything at one place.
+It is like, we move from spaghetti code to MVC framework.

+##